Ocean Wings News

 Species of interest this month has included black-browed albatross Antarctic fulmar, Northern royal albatross, Westland petrel, White-chinned petrel and flesh-footed shearwater.
 To see what was sighted this month go to our sightings page.

 We continue to be affected by the impacts of the 7.8 magnitude earthquake on November 14, which has been described as “one of the most complex earthquakes ever recorded on land”.
 The season has taken a slightly different turn prior to what was anticipated and we’ve operated a limited number of tours.
 There has been a huge amount of discussion and planning regarding the recovery of Kaikoura, but these things can’t be instantly fixed.
-The Government has just pledged $5 million to dredge the harbour and return it to the same operational status prior to the quake and a further $2 billion to fix the roads and railway links.
+The Government has just pledged $2 billion to fix the roads and railway links.
 The road north to Blenheim will take the longest with at least 9 slips larger than the previous “biggest slip” recorded in New Zealand.

 Diversions have been put in place on the Inland Road and the road was finally opened to two - way unrestricted access on 19th December.
 Prior to this, only a determined few have succeeded in coming into Kaikoura, with the only access via plane, helicopter or an escorted convoy via the Inland Road, with the road susceptible to closure due to aftershocks and adverse weather conditions.